NASARace/race/doc/manual/installation/build.md

 The script is created in the `target/universal/stage/bin` directory.
 The main executable is linked to `./race`, which is located in the RACE root directory.
 Please make sure the link has the right file permissions to be executable.

+## Build Documentation
+Optionally, SBT can also be used to create RACE documentation (such as this page) in HTML format.
+After executing

+    [race]> mkDoc
+    [info] Reading files from doc/manual
+    [info] Parsing 30 markup documents, 1 template, 5 configurations ...
+    [info] Rendering 30 HTML documents, copying 35 static files ...
+    ...

+the HTML pages are available under `<racedir>/target/doc` and can be viewed with any browser.
+This also creates HTML presentation slides which are kept in `<racedir>/target/doc/slides`.

 [sbt]: http://www.scala-sbt.org/0.13/tutorial/index.html